SergeoLacruz/inventree-supplier-panel/README.md

 This is a plugin for [InvenTree](https://inventree.org), which translates a purchase order into a Mouser shopping cart.
 After using this plugin you can directly order the shopping cart on the Mouser WEB page.
-J You need to have a Mouser account  and a Mouser API key.
+You need to have a Mouser account and a Mouser API key.
 The shopping cart will be created in your Mouser account.

 ## Prerequisites